Hassancxpm/Simple-lightweight-modal/README.md

 This is where all the [installer options](https://www.cloudflare.com/apps/developer/docs/install-json) are added for the app.

-Use the DNS field to configure [Cloudflare DNS Records](https://api.cloudflare.com/#dns-records-for-a-zone-properties).
-If you don't want to configure DNS, just delete this field.
+DNS field is not used in this app [Cloudflare DNS Records](https://api.cloudflare.com/#dns-records-for-a-zone-properties).
+If you want to configure DNS, just add this field.

 #### `src/index.js`

-This is where the magic happens.
-Your app starts here.
+App start here.

 #### `src/styles.css`

-Write your app styles here.
+App styles here.

 #### `media/**`

-Put your icons, tile images, and screenshots to be used in your Cloudflare Apps page here.
+Icons, tile images, and screenshots to be used in the Cloudflare Apps page.

 [Download media-templates.sketch](https://github.com/CloudflareApps/MediaTemplates/raw/master/media-templates.sketch)